Usio-Energy/coding-standards/README.md

 ## Deployment

-- Project should contain a `Dockerfile` for deployment.
+- Project must contain a `Dockerfile` for deployment.
-- Project should include an Ansible + AWS Cloudformation configuration for deployment.
+- Project must include an Ansible + AWS Cloudformation configuration for deployment.

 ## Configuration

-- Project configration should come from environment variables, no hardcoded per-environment values in the codebase.
+- Project configration must come from environment variables, no hardcoded per-environment values in the codebase.
-- Secrets must be stored in ansible-vault.
+- Deployment Secrets must be stored in ansible-vault.

+## Misc

+- Use Python version 3.6 or above.